 Black ice, while not as dangerous to the environment as a whole, is a much more subtle threat.
 It is a layer of thin ice that’s usually almost or entirely invisible.
 Contrary to its name, black ice is clear.
 It just appears black due to the black pavement underneath.
 Black ice usually results from snow melting into water after being on the ground for a while and then freezing again.

 Either of these scenarios provides dangerous icy conditions for you to drive in.
-There are, however, some winter driving tips to help you when dealing with icy roads.
+There are, however, some winter driving tips to help you when driving in freezing rain.
 Ensure that you drive with caution and be vigilant.
 Avoid accelerating or braking hard, maintain distance between yourself and other drivers, and avoid passing others if possible.

 Hills can be particularly treacherous in snowy, cold weather, and it’s not always evident that they’re icy until you’re halfway up or down and start sliding all over the place.
 It can be very tempting to hit the gas when you’re going up a hill, especially if that’s what you’re accustomed to doing in normal road conditions or if you’re nervous and just want to get past the hill as quickly as possible, but you should avoid it.
 Giving your vehicle extra gas on a snow-covered hill will cause your wheels to spin uselessly and make it much more challenging to get past that hurdle.
 Instead, our winter driving tips for this situation are to try to maintain an even speed as you approach the hill on more level ground and continue upward.